 The City is in final stages on a \$1,387,000 United States Department of Agriculture Rural Development Grant for installation of a smart water metering system, replacement of standpipe (Elevated Storage), and replacing 25,200 linear feet of water distribution lines and approximately 5,500 linear feet of new water lines to transfer water from one side of the City to the other.
 The City is received funding through the TDA Community Development Block Grant program for a waste water improvement project (Lift station replacement) in the amount of \$350,000 requiring a local match of \$35,600 for a total project budget of \$385,600.
 The City also received grant funding through TDA for (DPR) Downtown Revitalization in the amount of \$350,000 requiring a local match of \$63,100 for a total project budget of \$413,100, this project will replace dilapidated sidewalks and provide ADA accessibility to the downtown area.
-The City received \$220,690 as the first tranche of Coronavirus Local fiscal Recovery funds, with an equal amount provided in the second trance in March of 2022 for a total of \$441,382.
-These funds will be designated for "Governmental Services" as defined by the U.S. Department of Treasury.
+The City received \$442,216 of funds from the American Recovery Act.
+These funds have been budgeted for approved expenses in water, wastewater, broadband or any qualifying governmental service.